Background and Opportunities

 The software applications we develop will be optimized for specific near-term hardware to accelerate the potential impact on end-users.
 We will primarily focus on our local hardware platforms but we also have connections to other platforms through national and international collaborations.

 Connections to national and international programmes

-Our members are strongly connected to the UK National Quantum Technologies programme, especially through the Phase II Quantum Technologies Hub for Computing and Simulation, and an EPSRC Programme Grant in Quantum Simulation (DesOEQ).
+We are strongly connected to the UK National Quantum Technologies programme, especially through the Phase II Quantum Technologies Hub for Computing and Simulation, connections with the National Quantum Computing Centre (NQCC) and an EPSRC Programme Grant in Quantum Simulation (DesOEQ).
 We also participate in leading European Quantum Technologies Flagship projects, including PASQuanS (for the development of analogue quantum simulators for end-user applications), and the Quantum Internet Alliance.
 Our software programme activities are also supported by three US grants (US Air Force and US Navy).
 We are also connected more broadly with basic research in Scotland through the Scottish Universities Physical Alliance (SUPA), and the Quantum Information Scotland Network (QUISCO).